cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 In other words, the following operation should be, in general terms, possible:

-1. When configuring a new node, operators should be able to define where (e.g., a local file system location) the client side of State sync should look for application snapshots to install or restore;
+1. When configuring a new node, operators should be able to define where (e.g., a local file system location) the client side of state sync should look for application snapshots to install or restore;
-1. Operators should be able to instruct the server side of State sync on a running node to export application snapshots, when they are available, to a given location (e.g., at the local file system);
+1. Operators should be able to instruct the server side of state sync on a running node to export application snapshots, when they are available, to a given location (e.g., at the local file system);
-1. It is up to node operators to transfer application snapshots produced by the running node (server side) to the new node (client side) to be bootstrapped using this new State sync feature.
+1. It is up to node operators to transfer application snapshots produced by the running node (server side) to the new node (client side) to be bootstrapped using this new state sync feature.

 ## Detailed Design